aliyun/alibabacloud-adb-mysql-mcp-server/README.md

 uv --directory /path/to/alibabacloud-adb-mysql-mcp-server run adb-mysql-mcp-server
 ```

-## 3. Introduction to the components of Adb MySQL MCP Server
+## 3. Introduction to the components of AnalyticDB for MySQL MCP Server

 - ### Tools

-    - `execute_sql`: Execute a SQL query in the Adb MySQL Cluster
+    - `execute_sql`: Execute a SQL query in the AnalyticDB for MySQL Cluster

     - `get_query_plan`: Get the query plan for a SQL query